apache/beam/website/www/site/content/en/documentation/programming-guide.md

 To use an eligible Java transform from Python, define a _yaml_ allowlist.
 This allowlist lists the class names, constructor methods, and builder methods that are directly available to be used from the Python side.

 Starting with Beam 2.35.0, you have the option to pass `*` to the `javaClassLookupAllowlistFile` option instead of defining an actual allowlist.
 The `*` specifies that all supported transforms in the classpath of the expansion service can be accessed through the API.
+We encourage using an actual allowlist for production, because allowing clients to access arbitrary Java classes can pose a security risk.

 {{< highlight >}}
 version: v1